 Both your registered baggage and hand baggage are liable to be checked by customs in Prague .
 Your registered baggage was given a normal label in Moscow (no green edges) which identifies it as liable to control.

-- Are you coming from an airport located outside the EU on board a plane which, after a stopover in an EU airport, will bring you to your final destination in another EU airport (e.g. : Toronto - London - Budapest on the same aircraft).
+- Are you coming from an airport located outside the EU on board a plane which, after a stopover in an EU airport, will bring you to your final destination in another EU airport (e.g. : Toronto - Brussels - Budapest on the same aircraft).
 You are in a situation identical to that described under 2 ; your registered baggage and your hand baggage are liable to be checked in Budapest.

 - In an EU airport, are you boarding a plane coming from an airport outside the EU and which has another airport in the EU as its final destination?
 (Ex: Mexico-Madrid-Athens; you board in Madrid the aircraft bound for Athens)